kirab24/phaserjsgame/README.md

 In a terminal, navigate to the project directory, or in the folder in file explorer, right click and hit 'Open in Terminal'.

-If you do not have live-server already installed, you can do  `npm install -g live-server` and then simply type 'live-server' .
+If you do not have live-server already installed, you can do  `npm install -g live-server` and then simply type `live-server`.
 This is all you need to do to be able to play the game in your browser!